General Motors Plans Anti-Tesla Offensive With Projected Fleet Of EV Cars

 — Roadshow (@roadshow) November 16, 2017

-As The Inquisitr previously reported, Tesla CEO, Elon Musk, has admitted that the Model 3 is in production hell.
+As the Inquisitr previously reported, Tesla CEO Elon Musk has admitted that the Model 3 is in production hell.
 Apparently the “production bottleneck” stems from an issue with the automated equipment at their Gigafactory in Nevada.
 Tesla recently acquired Perbix Machine Company, a firm that specializes in advanced automated manufacturing equipment.
 There’s speculation that the purchase was made to help solve some of the Model 3’s production issues.

 The Chevrolet Bolt was October’s best-selling EV, could it be 2017’s? https://t.co/DW2d1j40TD pic.twitter.com/PIzkDUgXNS